hoanhan101/hchord/README.md

 - Run `chord_instance.py`.

 ## ChordServer
-*This version is not working properly yet because of some strange behavior with rpc calls.
+*This version is not working properly yet because of some strange behavior with RPC calls.
 The alternative version below is working but is implemented in a hacky way.*

 ChordServer implements TCP networking on top of ChordLocal, using RPC.
 We chose to use [zerorpc](http://www.zerorpc.io "zerorpc's Homepage") module for this purpose.

-#### File
+#### Files
 - `peer.py` is a Peer class that acts as a server and a client.
 It has a thread to listen and another one to use RPC.
 The server starts listening at the default port (9000) which can be modified in `const.py`.
 - The client thread runs and asks the user which IP and port to connect to.
 The client then tries to connect